-Cannabis extracts, also called concentrates, are a variety of solid or liquid products that are created by processing cannabis flower into a concentrated form, to be either ingested or inhaled.
-These products include hash, kief, live resin, rosin, shatter and wax — all of which can be consumed using an extract-specific vaporizer.
-Here’s how:
+Cannabis concentrates are a variety of solid or liquid products that are created by processing cannabis flower into a concentrated form.
+These products include hash, kief, live resin, rosin, shatter and wax — all of which can be consumed through inhalation using a vaporizer specifically made for concentrates.
+Here’s how.

-Depending on the form, cannabis extracts can be consumed by smoking (in a joint, pipe or bong), vaping (in a dried flower vaporizer with an extract attachment or an extract-specific vaporizer, or in a vape pen, in the case of distillate) or dabbing (using a dab rig).
+Depending on the form, cannabis concentrates can be consumed by smoking (in a joint, pipe or bong), vaping (in a dried flower vaporizer with a concentrate attachment or a concentrate-specific vaporizer, or in a vape pen, in the case of distillate) or dabbing (using a dab rig).
 Here’s an in-depth look at the variety of accessories available.

-Because these products contain a very high concentration of THC, there is a risk for overconsumption.
-If you are using an extract-specific vaporizer, the recommended amount for hash or kief is a pinch (roughly the size of a dime); for shatter, rosin, wax or live resin, it’s less than the size of a lentil.
+Because these products contain a very high concentration of tetrahydrocannabinol, or THC, there is a risk for overconsumption.
+If you are using a concentrate-specific vaporizer, the recommended amount for hash or kief is a pinch (roughly the size of a dime); for shatter, rosin, wax or live resin, it’s less than the size of a lentil.

 As always, Health Canada suggests a “start low and go slow” approach when consuming cannabis products.